-The blocklist allows you to prevent specified applications from running on hosts, extending the list of processes that Endpoint and Cloud Security considers malicious.
-This is especially useful for ensuring that known malicious processes aren’t accidentally executed by end users.
+The blocklist allows you to prevent specified applications from running on hosts, extending the list of processes that Elastic Defend considers malicious.
+This helps ensure that known malicious processes aren’t accidentally executed by end users.

-By default, a blocklist entry is recognized globally across all hosts running Endpoint and Cloud Security.
-If you have a Platinum or Enterprise subscription, you can also assign a blocklist entry to specific Endpoint and Cloud Security integration policies, which blocks the process only on hosts assigned to that policy.
+By default, a blocklist entry is recognized globally across all hosts running Elastic Defend.
+If you have a Platinum or Enterprise subscription, you can also assign a blocklist entry to specific Elastic Defend integration policies, which blocks the process only on hosts assigned to that policy.

 - Go to Manage → Blocklist.